PurnPum/Sketchy-Crystal/README.md

 - Make sure TMs found in the Overworld and given by Gym Leaders work properly and are all Sketch.

+- Make Sketch not work in the Battle Tower.

 ## CURRENTLY DOING:

 - Testing the initial release, looking for bugs.

 ## TODO:

-- Make Sketch not work in the Battle Tower

-- Remove Trade requirement for trade evolutions
+- Remove Trade requirement for trade evolutions.

 - Remove not being able to forget HM moves.